Ling 104: Statistical methods in linguistics (2015-2017: F; 2022: W) |

 This course was a selective introduction to predictive modeling applications in linguistics.
 We started with a one-session intro of predictive modeling with an emphasis on regression modeling, which surveyed model formulation, model selection, multifactoriality, and validation.
 Then, we worked our way through a variety of regression modeling applications: linear regression, binary logistic regression, multinomial, and ordinal regression models.
 Then, one session was concerned with model diagnostics and model validation.
-Finally, there were two sessions on tree-based approaches: classification and regression trees as well as random forests.
+Finally, there was a session on tree-based approaches, specifically classification and regression trees.
 Like its prerequisite course Ling 104, this course used the open source programming language R , and was based on the third edition (2021) of my book Statistics for Linguistics with R: […], which comes with sample data, exercises, answer keys, etc., plus additional materials.

 Ling 110/210: Computational linguistics (2007: W; 2010: S)